pansift/p3/README.md

 ### Manual Claim

 You can use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine.
-This will provision a new bucket automatically which will need to be manually claimed (UUID will need to be communicated or user has to click to claim on their account) unless you use the [automatic claim](https://github.com/pansift/p3#automatic-claim--multiagent) method.
+This will provision a new bucket automatically which will need to be manually claimed (UUID will need to be communicated for a remote claim) unless you use the [automatic claim](https://github.com/pansift/p3#automatic-claim--multiagent) method.

 > :warning: **You must run the script as a logged in user you with to monitor and not with a headless system or service account.**